A one-million-euro lab has been established at the Faculty of Engineering of the University of Debrecen

 The Faculty of Engineering of the University of Debrecen is continuing to develop.
-Today, three new laboratories were handed over and implemented in cooperation with partner companies.
-One of the laboratories was developed with the help of Emerson | NI in Debrecen, and this is their most significant educational investment in Hungary to date.
+Today, three new laboratories were also handed over, which were implemented in cooperation with partner companies.
+One of the laboratories was developed with the help of Emerson | NI in Debrecen, and this is their largest educational investment in Hungary to date.

-The laboratory, developed at the Faculty of Engineering of the University of Debrecen in cooperation with Emerson | NI, cost almost EUR 1 million, or about HUF 400 million.
+The laboratory, which was developed at the Faculty of Engineering of the University of Debrecen, in cooperation with Emerson | NI, cost almost EUR 1 million, or about HUF 400 million.
 The company provided 70 percent of the investment cost.
 This is their largest educational investment in Hungary to date.
-The company has created a so-called embedded systems and measurement technology laboratory where students can gain real industrial experience.
+The company has created a so-called embedded systems and measurement technology laboratory, where students can gain real industrial experience.

 “One of my priorities was to try to focus on fewer, but strategic, collaborations out of the very many that we have, and to invest much more in those, to take them very seriously.
-Based on this strategy, the number one partner in education is the University of Debrecen,” CEO of Emerson | NI Róbert Hosszu said.
+For us, based on this strategy, the number one partner in education is the University of Debrecen,” CEO of Emerson | NI, Róbert Hosszu said.

 “There is life in these buildings, and there is more and more life.
 With the industrialisation of Debrecen and the changing nature of the city, there is a demand for new knowledge, which our faculty seems to be able to meet,” Chancellor of the University of Debrecen Zoltán Bács emphasised.